-The Dieman-Bennett Dance Theatre of the Hemispheres records are arranged in twelve series: Biographical Information, Dance Theatre of the Hemispheres, Festivals, Productions, Programs and recitals, Workshops and classes, Miscellaneous, Photographs, Scrapbooks, "Chest of Jewels" Manuscript Audiovisual, and Artifacts and Books.
+The Dieman-Bennett Dance Theatre of the Hemispheres records are arranged in thirteen series: Biographical Information, Dance Theatre of the Hemispheres, Festivals, Productions, Programs and recitals, Workshops and classes, Miscellaneous, Photographs, Scrapbooks, "Chest of Jewels" Manuscript Audiovisual, Artifacts and Books, and Notes and Choreography.

 The Dance Theatre of the Hemispheres series documents the formation and development of Dieman and Bennett's dance school in Cedar Rapids, Iowa.
 Included are written histories of Dance Theatre's founding, fundraising and administrative materials (including the establishing of a scholarship in connection with the school), newspaper clippings and magazine articles reviewing Dance Theatre performances, calendars of concerts and workshops for students to attend, letters inviting the Dance Theatre to perform at area events, and promotional materials advertising the company.